 Not Aunt Jemima or Mrs. Butterworth’s—we use real 100% pure maple syrup from northern Michigan to sweeten our oatmeal raisin cookies.
 Sugar sweetens.
 But maple syrup adds depth, flavor and character to a cookie.

 5. Country-style sour cream

 I’m a sour cream addict from way back.
-And the sour cream we get from down the road at Guernsey Dairy is the best sour cream I’ve ever eaten.
+And the sour cream we get from down the road at Calder Dairy is the best sour cream I’ve ever eaten.
 So thick we’ve had guests think that we’d given them a dish of butter by mistake.
 (Standard issue sour cream is thin and watery by comparison.)
 It adds enormous richness and flavor to our sour cream coffee cake.

 6. Real vanilla